1) A sketch pad or sketch book, ideally not too tiny. So maybe 7" X 10" or larger.

 Whatever you find yourself leaning toward, the paper should be smooth and appropriate for pens and markers.

 Bristol is not required for class but it's such a frequently used paper by cartoonists that I am compelled to mention it.

-Bristol paper, or Bristol Board as it is also referred to, is a sturdy, all purpose fine art paper which comes in individual sheets as well as pads.
+Bristol paper, or bristol board as it is also referred to as, is a sturdy, all purpose fine art paper which comes in individual sheets as well as pads.
 Almost all pads of bristol are "2 Ply" which refers to the sheets' thickness.
 Individual sheets of bristol are available in thicker options and are larger, usually around 20" X 30" or so.

 Incidentally, bristol is the type of paper typically used for comic book art.

 Spider-Man, Batman, you name it...thousands of comic books' pages have been penciled, inked and lettered, on Bristol.

 Treat yourself to a pad of it and test it with all of your drawing pencils and pens.
 It's built to take it.
 The 500 series by Strathmore is what professionals use.
 I am happy saving a little money and use the 400 series myself.
 It gives me the results I'm after.

 1) Get a sketch book or pad YOU like.
 If however, you go with bristol...